LaurinKerkloh/arch/README.md

 If GRUB is not shown, refer to [this article](https://wiki.archlinux.org/title/GRUB/EFI_examples#MSI) for help.

-Again, obtain the install scripts:
+Again, obtain the install scripts (when using wifi: use nmcli to connect to wifi again):

 ```shell
 git clone https://github.com/LaurinKerkloh/arch